gamcil/cblaster/README.md

 ```

 `cblaster` can also generate fully interactive visualisations of the binary
 table.
-To view an example, click here.
+To view an example, click [here](/docs/source/_static/example.html).

-For further usage examples, as well as API documentation, please refer to the
+For further usage examples and API documentation, please refer to the
 [documentation](https://cblaster.readthedocs.io/en/latest/).

 ## Citation